Bacteriostatic Water for Semaglutide Research: Specification and Protocol Guide

 | Parameter | Specification | Analytical Method | Quality Impact | |-----------|--------------|-------------------|----------------| | pH | 5.0–7.0 | USP <791> | Peptide stability, prevents hydrolysis/deamidation | | Benzyl Alcohol | 0.9% w/v | Gas chromatography | Bacteriostatic efficacy, multi-dose sterility | | Endotoxin | <0.5 EU/mL | LAL kinetic chromogenic | Assay validity, prevents immune artifact | | Sterility | Sterile | USP <71> | Contamination prevention, data integrity | | Particulates | Class 100 | USP <788> | Optical clarity, injection compatibility | | Container | Type I borosilicate | USP <660> | Chemical inertness, pH stability |

-Container material verification through USP <660> glass testing confirms Type I borosilicate composition with minimal extractables.
+Container verification through USP <660> glass testing confirms Type I borosilicate composition with minimal extractables.
 Lower-specification soda-lime glass containers leach sodium ions that elevate pH over time, while certain plastic containers introduce phthalate plasticizers that partition into hydrophobic peptide regions.
 The 10 mL vial format in Type I borosilicate glass provides optimal geometry for standard semaglutide reconstitution volumes: a 2 mg lyophilized peptide quantity typically reconstitutes in 2.0 mL bacteriostatic water to yield a 1.0 mg/mL working concentration, leaving adequate headspace in the 10 mL vial for mixing and withdrawal operations without excessive air exposure.

 Research Peptide Semaglutide Preparation: Step-by-Step Reconstitution Protocol